dumians/llm-stack-overview/README.md

 is not common, LLM will not able to figure out the algorithm for getting the answer.

-The limitations of Few-Shot technique can be mitigated by combining it with Chain-of-Thoughts technique where description of step-by-step reasoning is added to each example contained in the prompt.
+The limitations of Few-Shot technique can be mitigated by combining it with Chain-of-Thoughts technique where step-by-step reasoning is added to each example contained in the prompt.

 #### Example